What Is a CLIA Number?

 What Is an EMBARC ID (Formerly CLIA Card)?

-Issued by the same organization, the EMBARC ID (formerly, "CLIA card") is exactly that, an ID.
-It's a way for you to physically identify yourself to vendors as an agent of a CLIA agency.
-In easy to understand terms, it's a widely accepted (and respected) travel agent ID card.
+Issued by CLIA, the EMBARC ID (formerly known as, "CLIA card") is exactly that, an ID.
+It's a way for you to physically identify yourself to vendors as an agent of a CLIA-credentialed agency.
+In easy-to-understand terms, it's a widely accepted (and respected) travel agent ID card.

-Cost for the card ranges from $49-109/yr per agent depending on the number of agents under your CLIA number and the type of membership you have.
-EMBARC IDs are most often used for proof that you're a seller of travel for industry events such as trainings, seminars at sea, or FAM (familiarization) trips.
+Cost for the EMBARC ID card is included with an IAM membership.
+If you lose it and a digital EMBARC ID doesn’t quite get you through the day, it'll run you $29 to replace it.
+EMBARC IDs are most often used for proof that you're a legitimate seller of travel for industry events such as training, seminars at sea, or FAM (familiarization) trips.

-Things still unclear?
+Are things still unclear?
 No worries, drop your questions (or feedback) in the comments below.
-For those social fanatics, here's where you can find me online to chat things over: Facebook, Twitter, or Google+.
-I've worked in the industry for quite a few years and specialized in helping agents start and grow their home based travel agencies.
+For those social fanatics, here's where you can find me online to chat things over: Facebook, Twitter, or Instagram.
+I've worked in the industry for quite a few years and specialized in helping agents start and grow their home-based travel agencies.
 If you're one of them, I'm here to help out!